stablekernel/aqueduct/source/docs/http/configure.md

   .generate(() => new FooController());
 ```

-Every `RequestController` has a `policy` property (a `CORSPolicy` instance).
+Every `Controller` has a `policy` property (a `CORSPolicy` instance).
 The `policy` has properties for configuring CORS options for that particular endpoint.
-By having a `policy`, every `RequestController` automatically implements logic to respond to preflight requests without any additional code.
+By having a `policy`, every `Controller` automatically implements logic to respond to preflight requests without any additional code.

 Policies can be set at the controller level or at the application level.
 The static property `CORSPolicy.defaultPolicy` can be modified at initialization time to set the CORS options for every controller.